Klaynie/LearnToCodeAsGroup/README.md

 In this example we include the library `seaborn` which will be installed in the environment, and our notebook uses it to plot a figure.

+## Acknowledgements

+The sessions and exercises are taken mainly from https://greenteapress.com/wp/think-python-2e/ with some of the notes and remarks added by advice taken from http://www.cleancoder.com/products